 If you’re someone who suffers from insomnia, you may be willing to try just about anything to get a decent night of sleep.
 Chronic sleep deprivation is dangerous for your health and mental wellbeing, but many people with sleep troubles turn to medications that are almost as dangerous.

-Sleeping pills come with a lot of risks, and they often don’t address the underlying problem that is causing the insomnia in the first place.
+Sleeping pills come with a lot of risks, and they often don’t address the underlying problem that is causing sleep disorders in the first place.
 In many cases, it is healthier and safer to avoid or wean yourself off of sleeping pills and find a natural solution.

 The dangers of sleeping pills